Primong/Badminton-Players-Management-System/README.md

 # Spartan Shuttlers: Badminton Players Management System

-Badminton Player Management System is a program that allow users to manage player information through various functionalities such as adding, viewing, searching, updating, and deleting player details.
+Badminton Player Management System is a program that allow users to manage players, tournaments, and matches, providing features to add, view, update, and delete players, tournaments, and matches, as well as track gender statistics through a command-line interface

 # Table of Contents